MrPowers/mack/README.md

 * We try to make functions that are easy to copy.
 We do this by limiting functions that depend on other functions or classes.
 We'd rather nest a single use function in a public interface method than make it separate.
 * Develop and then abstract.
 All code goes in a single file till the right abstractions become apparent.
 We'd rather have a large file than the wrong abstractions.

+### Docker Environment
+The `Dockerfile` and `docker-compose` files provide a containerized way to run and develop with `mack`.

+- The first time run `docker build --tag=mack .` to build the image.
+- To execute the unit tests inside the `Docker` container, run `docker-compose up test`
+- To drop into the running `Docker` container to develop, run `docker run -it mack /bin/bash`

 ## Community

 ### Blogs